 The following men from 2/4th are recorded as having lost their lives:

-WX9230 EVANS, Walter Cyril was born England in 1902.
+was born England 1902.
 He was selected as a POW from Selarang, Singapore with ‘B’ Force Borneo.
 He died on the Sandakan-Ranau track on 14 June 1945.
-Walter was 43 years old.
+Cyril was 43 years old.
 The Japanese guards had been ordered to ensure there were no survivors from Sandakan.

 Walter was married to Ida (nee Carpenter) and they had two daughters Val and Audrey.